jonegil/gui-with-gio/egg_timer/index.md

 Over the next 10 steps we will

  - Start completely from scratch
- - Code a stand-alone Go application with a gui using the Gio toolkit
+ - Code a stand-alone Go application with a GUI using the Gio toolkit
  - Take our time and explain each step along the way

 ![Egg timer](egg_timer.gif)